-Literature spends the most time on language arts (although the other two files also each revolve around a single children’s book for each month.
-Literature has specific lessons each week for art, spatial thinking, poetry, nature, fine motor, journaling, “sensory” activities (discovery, play, and discussion related to the five senses), and “nourishment” (activities that involve food).
+Literature files spend the most time on language arts, although the other two files each revolve around a single children’s book for each month.
+The Literature files have specific lessons each week for art, spatial thinking, poetry, nature, fine motor skills, journaling, sensory activities (discovery, play, and discussion related to the five senses), and nourishment activities (that involve food).

 Block Play deals primarily with spatial reasoning and critical thinking.
-Block Play includes lessons on mapping (home, neighborhood, and community), building with blocks and other manipulatives, puzzles and shapes, and vocabulary related to direction and position.
+It includes lessons on mapping (home, neighborhood, and community), building with blocks and other manipulatives, working with puzzles and shapes, and vocabulary related to direction and position.
 Extension activities in Block Play stretch into art, games, creativity, language arts, social studies, and other areas.

 You will need a number of resources to utilize the Little Wonders lessons.
 You do not have to do all of the activities, but you should plan ahead to select those you will use and gather what you need.

 The children’s storybooks used for the lessons are essential, and you should be able to borrow them from the library.
 The Literature file for each month provides weekly lesson plans centered around a featured children’s storybook for the week and includes questions to help guide discussion.
 For instance, the kindergarten Literature file for May plans the lessons around the four storybooks Roxaboxen by Alice McLerran, The Story of Ferdinand by Munro Leaf, Make Way for Ducklings by Robert McCloskey, and Miss Rumphius by Barbara Cooney.
-Little Masters and Block Play units each require only one children’s storybook.
+Little Masters and Block Play units each require only one children’s storybook per month.
 For example, the kindergarten units for May use The Wall in the Middle of the Book by Jon Agee for Block Play and A Splash of Red by Jen Bryant for Little Masters.
 (Block Play and Little Masters units also include complete lesson plans.)

-Similarly, the Little Masters units will require some resources that will be used across most units, as well as resources for each month.
+Similarly, the Little Masters units list required resources that will be used across most units, as well as resources for each month.
 For instance, the kindergarten level requires watercolor paper, clear plastic paint bottles, a color wheel, and a paint palette as basic supplies for most units.
 Individual units for each month require a specific children’s storybook plus other art media and supplies such as acrylic paints, air-dry clay, charcoal, pastels, shaving cream, eyedroppers, jars, and glue sticks.

 Block Play units for both the junior kindergarten and kindergarten levels require a set of jumbo cardboard blocks and a set of wooden peg people as the basic supplies.
-As with the Literature and Little Masters units, many more items are listed for each month’s unit.
+As with the Literature and Little Masters units, many more items are listed for each month.
 These might be items such as butcher paper, construction paper, markers, yarn, stamp pads, watercolor pencils, a world map, a calendar, wooden cubes, Legos®, and pentominoes.
 Block Play for preschool lists different items for each month.

 The three types of files included in the summer units for each level are titled Fairy Tales; Scribble!
 Stick!
 Splat!; and Fairies, Forts, & First Machines.
 These units correspond roughly to the three regular units: Literature, Little Masters, and Block Play, respectively.